 Whenever Christopher meets someone new, he assumes they’re untrustworthy until he can see some…(read full theme analysis)

-Because he’s on the autism spectrum, Christopher struggles in interactions that depend on emotion or personality.
+Christopher, who is probably on the autism spectrum, struggles in interactions that depend on emotion or personality.
 Rather than sensing that someone is sad because of the tone of their voice, he often only perceives this emotion when the person starts crying and he can see physical evidence of their sadness.

 Christopher best understands situations that he can explain logically rather than emotionally.
-He tries to be like the detective Sherlock Holmes, because Holmes approaches…(read full theme analysis)
+He tries to be like the detective Sherlock Holmes, because…(read full theme analysis)

 The actions of people on the autism spectrum often seem difficult to comprehend for people who are not autistic.
 However, telling the story from Christopher’s perspective helps the reader understand his worldview and question the generally accepted rules of society.